cheuktingli/psitip/README.rst

 - :code:`lp_zero_cutoff` : An optimal value larger than :code:`lp_zero_cutoff` is considered nonnegative in a linear program.
 Default is :code:`-1e-5`.
 It should be set to a value smaller than all affine constants in the problem.

+- :code:`simplify_level` : The simplification level (integer in 0,...,10) for :code:`simplify` calls (which may be called indirectly via other functions, e.g. :code:`exists`).
+A higher level takes more time.

+- :code:`auxsearch_level` : The level of searching (integer in 0,...,10) for deducing implications.
+A higher level takes more time.

 - :code:`auxsearch_leaveone` : Set to True to handle case decomposition in auxiliary search.
 Default is False.

 - :code:`forall_multiuse` : Set to False to only allow one value for variables with universal quantification.
 Default is True.
 Note that if this option is True, then the auxiliary search result for variables with universal quantification will be meaningless.